PatrickTUM/multimodalCD_ISPRS21/README.md

 ### Updates:

-1. You may also be interested in our follow-up publication
-> S. Saha, P. Ebel and X. X. Zhu, "Self-Supervised Multisensor Change Detection," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2021.3109957.

-  which builds on this data set, released with our ISPRS Congress publication.

-2. Provided code under ``` \code```.
+1. Provided code under ``` \code```.
 Credits: The code builds on Rodrigo's [repository](https://github.com/rcdaudt/fully_convolutional_change_detection) and extends it.

+2. You may also be interested in our follow-up publications
+> S. Saha, P. Ebel and X. X. Zhu, "Self-Supervised Multisensor Change Detection," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2021.3109957. [url](https://ieeexplore.ieee.org/document/9538396), [code](https://gitlab.lrz.de/ai4eo/cd/tree/main/sarOpticalMultisensorTgrs2021)

+and

+> S. Saha, M. Shahzad, P. Ebel and X. X. Zhu, "Supervised Change Detection Using Pre-Change Optical-SAR and Post-Change SAR Data," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 2022, doi: 10.1109/JSTARS.2022.3206898. [url](https://ieeexplore.ieee.org/document/9901395), [code](https://github.com/sudipansaha/optSarSarCdJstars2022)

+  which build on this data set, released with our ISPRS Congress publication.